Accidents & Injuries

 that doesn't work.

-Modern case law states that someone can be a tenant even if they don't pay rent.
+Modern case law states that someone can be a tenant even if they don't pay rent but provide services.
 However, if the "tenant" is really just a houseguest, you may be able to remove them at a moment's notice and thus avoid the formal eviction process.
 But the law is not clear on the matter.
+So be careful!

 Other Cases That Determine if Someone is a Houseguest and Nothing more than a